Transportation Alternatives Program (TAP)

 2023/2024 CRTPA TA Program Timeline

-• February/March 2024 – TA Applications Due to CRTPA
+• January 19, 2024 – TA Applications Due (Must be submitted through the Florida GAP)

 What type of projects are eligible for transportation alternatives program funding?